cverhelst/cverhelst.github.io/source/_posts/2014-04-20-knockoutjs-autocomplete.markdown

 This is a lot to take in at once.
 You should focus on the following:

 - valueAccessor
-	- Reprents the passed in argument, being out object containing the observable for the selected options and the options array
+	- Represents the passed in argument, being out object containing the observable for the selected options and the options array
 - updateElementValueWithLabel
 	- This is a function we call on each JQuery.UI Autocomplete widget's events to set the selectedOption observable and to set the textbox to contain the label.
 It has the [same parameters as the original widget events](http://api.jqueryui.com/autocomplete/#event-select)
 - $(element).autoComplete(...)